JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 b() // outputs 'hi'
 ```

-In the above example, `b` is assigned the definition of the returned function in
-`a()`.
-This may seem redundant, but it's actually one of the most powerful
-features of JavaScript!
-Closures have a special ability: any variables declared
-in the same scope as the function being returned will be stored as well.
+In the above example, the return value of `a` (a function object) is assigned to `b`.
+This may seem redundant, but it's actually one of the most powerful features of JavaScript!
+Closures have a special ability: any variables declared in the same scope as the function being returned will be stored as well.

 ```javascript
 const a = () => {